 The amount of time or “term” of the loan will depend on exactly what is being financed.
 A personal loan at Discover, for example, ranges from 36 to 84 months.
 During that time the entire principal and interest of the personal loan is paid back in equal increments on a monthly basis.
 Other types of loans may be shorter or longer.

-Here are some different types of installment loans:
+Many people are familiar with mortgages and car loans but here are some different types of installment loans:

 - A personal loan